Max Robinson

-Maxie Cleveland "Max" Robinson, Jr. (May 1, 1939 – December 20, 1988) was an American broadcast journalist, most notably serving as co-anchor on ABC World News Tonight alongside Frank Reynolds and Peter Jennings from 1978 until 1983.
+Maxie Cleveland Robinson Jr. (May 1, 1939 – December 20, 1988) was an American broadcast journalist, most notably serving as co-anchor on ABC World News Tonight alongside Frank Reynolds and Peter Jennings from 1978 until 1983.
 Robinson is noted as the first African-American broadcast network news anchor in the United States.
 Robinson was a founder of the National Association of Black Journalists.

 Biography

 Early life and education

-Robinson was born the second of four children (his siblings were his sister Jewell, who became a teacher; his brother Randall, a Harvard-educated lawyer; and his sister Jean, a publicist) to Maxie, a teacher and Doris Robinson in Richmond, Virginia.
-The schools in Richmond were still segregated when he attended them; after graduating from Armstrong High School, Robinson attended Oberlin College, where he was freshman class president; however, he stayed there for only a year and a half and did not graduate.
+Robinson was born the second of four children (a sister Jewell, who became a teacher; brother Randall, a Harvard-educated lawyer; and sister Jean, a publicist), of Maxie, a teacher and Doris Robinson in Richmond, Virginia.
+The schools in Richmond were still segregated when he attended; after graduating from Armstrong High School, Robinson attended Oberlin College, where he was freshman class president.
+However, he stayed there for only a year and a half and did not graduate.
 Robinson briefly served in the United States Air Force and was assigned to the Russian Language School at Indiana University before receiving a medical discharge.
-He began working in radio early on, including a short time at WSSV-AM in Petersburg, Virginia, where he called himself "Max the Player," and later at WANT-AM, Richmond.
+He began working in radio early on, including a short time at WSSV-AM in Petersburg, Virginia, where he called himself "Max the Player", and later at WANT-AM, Richmond.

 Career

 Robinson began his television career in 1959, when he was hired for a news job at WTOV-TV in Portsmouth, Virginia.
 Robinson had to read the news while hidden behind a slide of the station's logo.
-One night, Robinson had the slide removed, and was fired the next day.
+One night, Robinson had the slide removed; he was fired the next day.

 He later went to WRC-TV in Washington, DC, and stayed for three years, winning six journalism awards for coverage of civil-rights events such as the riots that followed the 1968 assassination of Dr. Martin Luther King Jr. It was during this time that Robinson won two regional Emmys for a documentary he made on black life in Anacostia entitled The Other Washington.
 In 1969, Robinson joined the Eyewitness News team at WTOP-TV (now WUSA-TV) in Washington, D.C.
-Robinson was teamed with anchor Gordon Peterson, becoming the first African-American anchor on a local television news program, and the newscast took off.
+Robinson was teamed with anchor Gordon Peterson, becoming the first African-American anchor on a local television news program, and the newscast succeeded.
 During that time, he was so well-liked by viewers that when Hanafi Muslims took hostages at the B'nai B'rith building in Washington they would speak only with Robinson.